okolenchuk/IT_Academy_final_project/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1EFwdQckJrQ7se45cyn6Caf8bUWZDA59t#scrollTo=xhxFTElOXBU7)

 You can try this model with your photos in google colaboratory with the link above.
+Try it!!!

 ### About project
 - [Installation](#Installation)